Topos-Theoretic Approaches to Quantum Theory: Topos Quantum Kinematics (Semantics)

-Finally, note that, according to Mackey-Gleason, every such measure also defines a quasi-state by restricting along $\uli\delta^i$.\end{proof} \quad \\ \\ Although this parallel with the contravariant approach is nice enough, the situation does not resemble classical mechanics one bit and that was the purpose of this whole endeavour after all.
-The framework of \cite{hlstop} does not start with the Birkhoff-Von Neumann quantum propositions from section \ref{sec:bn} and embed them into some topos-related logic.
+Finally, note that, according to Mackey-Gleason, every such measure also defines a quasi-state by restricting along $\uli\delta^i$.\end{proof} \quad \\ \\ Although this parallel with the contravariant approach is useful, the situation still does not resemble classical mechanics, even though that was the purpose of this whole endeavour.
+The framework of \cite{hlstop} does not start with the Birkhoff-von Neumann quantum propositions from section \ref{sec:bn} and embed them into some topos-related logic.
 Rather, it builds propositions from the data of observables and subsets of outcomes directly in their topos framework, imitating what we did in the classical kinematics of section \ref{sec:clprop}.

 For an $a\in C(\Sigma_*,\mathbb{IR})$ and $\Delta\in\OO\mathbb{IR}$, they define a `proposition'